keboliu/SONiC/doc/system-health/system-health-HLD.md

 -  ASIC temperature is too hot

 ### 1.3 Customization of monitored critical services and devices
 The list of monitored critical services and devices can be customizied by a configuration file, user can rule out some services or device sensors status from the monitor list.
-System health monitor will load this configuration file at the start and ignor the services or devices during the routine check.
+System health monitor will load this configuration file at the start and ignore the services or devices during the routine check.

 	{
-	    services_to_ignor: {
+	    services_to_ignore: {
 		snmpd,
 		snmp_subagent
 	    },
-	    devices_to_ignor: {
+	    devices_to_ignore: {
 		psu
 	    }